 Top of page rate

-With this metric you can find out the times you ad ranked higher than the advertiser’s during the auction.
+With this metric, you can find out the times your ad ranked higher than the advertiser’s during the auction.
 So, if you made changes to your bidding strategy to outrank a specific competition, then this column reflects whether your approach has succeeded in outranking the competitor or not.